Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsubsection{Reading behavior}

-Table \ref{tab:behavior_outcomes} presents counts for both repeat visits and site Follow actions.
 Follows were rare; only five participants ever followed a site.
-Repeat visits were more common: 86 (39.1\%) of 220 clicked recommendations were visited a second time, and collectively accrued 589 repeat visits during and after the study.
+Repeat visits were more common: 86 (39.1\%) of 220 clicked recommendations were visited a second time and collectively accrued 589 repeat visits during and after the study.